EMODnet/EMODnet-Biology-DIVAnd-R/docs/installation.md

 ## Installation of netCDF

-`R` relies on the utility `nc-config` (a command to query netCDF build options) so it has to be installed:
+`R` relies on the utility `nc-config` (a command to query netCDF build options).
+It can be installed by running the command:

 ```bash
 sudo apt-get install libnetcdf-dev
 ```

 then the library can be installed:

 ```R
 install.packages("ncdf4")
 ```